pasting operation pastes directly over copied object

 paste operation was successful.

-#1 Updated by Chad Berkley about 14 years ago
+#1 Updated by Chad Berkley over 14 years ago

 added a method in basicGraphFrame that offsets the pasted moml _location

 property so that the pasted objects don't show up exactly on top of the source

 objects.
 Right now, the paste offset is 10 pixels in the x and y direction, but

 that could be increased....laura, what do you think?